Frank FM

 Frank FM is the branding used by Binnie Media for its radio stations airing a classic hits radio format.
-The Frank FM format is similar to the Jack FM format in that these stations play around 1000 songs in regular rotation at any time as opposed to the average number of 300 to 600 songs heard regularly on most commercial radio stations.
-However, Frank FM playlists otherwise resemble other classic hits stations rather than that of variety hits stations.
+The Frank FM format was similar to the Jack FM format in that these stations play around 1000 songs in regular rotation at any time as opposed to the average number of 300 to 600 songs heard regularly on most commercial radio stations.
+Some Frank FM playlists resemble to classic hits stations rather than that of variety hits stations.